siyuan1992/coding-challenge/README.md

 }
 </pre>

 Where the relevant text that we want to extract has been bolded.
+After extracting and cleaning it, this tweet should be outputted as

+	Spark Summit East this week! #Spark #Apache (timestamp: Thu Oct 29 17:51:01 +0000 2015)

+with the format of
+	`contents of "text" field` (timestamp: `contents of "created_at" field`)

 Your program should output the results of this first feature to a text file named `ft1.txt` in a directory named `tweet_output`, with each new tweet on a newline.